albertattard/spring-boot-camp/docs/03-actuator/05-metrics.md

 1. Configure Prometheus

    Prometheus will be running in a docker container locally.
 We can create a configuration file which will instruct Prometheus to pull metrics from our application.
+This is always preferred over configuring any tool manually through a user interface ([infrastructure as code](https://learning.oreilly.com/library/view/infrastructure-as-code/9781098114664/)).

    Create file: `docker/prometheus/prometheus.yaml`